ShirleyLe3/ascii/README.md

 // each is `width` symbols wide
 ```

-**Note:** the library is browser-only, the example assumes you're using build tools
+> **Note:** the library is browser-only, the example assumes using something to bundle the code

 [ts]: //www.typescriptlang.org
 [vsc]: //code.visualstudio.com